Return to Work

 (iii) disablement,

-(p) "injury fund" means the fund referred to in section 93;
+(w) "injury fund " means the fund referred to in section 114;

-(t) "minister" means the minister appointed under the Executive Council Act to administer this Act;
+(z) "minister" means, except where the context indicates otherwise, the minister appointed under the Executive Council Act to administer this Act;

-(u) "municipality" includes the City of St. John's, the City of Corner Brook, the City of Mount Pearl, the St. John's Metropolitan Area and a town, community, region and local service district, established or continued under the Municipalities Act;
+(aa) "municipality" includes the City of St. John's, the City of Corner Brook, the City of Mount Pearl and a town, community, region and local service district, established or continued under the Municipalities Act, 1999;

-(v) "net earnings" of a worker means his or her average earnings while employed in the industry in which the worker was injured, less the total of
+(bb) "net earnings" means a worker's average earnings while employed in the industry in which the worker was injured, less the total of

 (i) unemployment insurance contributions for those earnings,